ultimate271/notes/journal/journal.md

 calling myself a righteous fool again, before we shared our final hugs for that day and I drove back to my place.

+--

+Caring Bridge Post

+So lately I have felt inspired to write here about my father, partly to give some relief to my mom, who has been amazingly supportive of my father in this journey, and has been the sole informant as to his well being towards the world, but also because I feel driven by something inside me to speak to everyone who might be so compelled to listen.
+Call it the Holy Spirit if you like, or choose to leave it unnamed as I do, whatever it is compells me to speak about my father.

+It's easy to read these posts, and to get updates on Jerry's health, and to read it as "we did such-and-such treatment on so-and-so day and Jerry's condition is X, Y and Z" when really there is so much more underlying what is going on.
+We can talk about his physical condition, and label it it however we like, (and it is true, that from a pragmatic stance his current state is not well) but when it comes the actual condition of my father, I have visited him, and I can see that he is not defined by his physical state.
+He is much more than that, and he always has been, and I've known that to be true.
+It's easy to disregard that, and put it behind the shield of good health, but when that good health leaves us, we are left with our barest being, or naked soul, to be judged before god, what is left of my Father I see to be an unshakable faith.

+In all of this, in all of the transfusions, chemotherapy, and a bunch of other things, when a man is striped down to his basic he is left to face the rapture and gates of Hell, and in that, I what is left of my father is his faith, and his love of his family.
+Both of those things are what is left of him of him at this compromised physical state, and I know it in my heart that if he can make it through this, it will be his faith that pulls him through.

+I am one that is can so easily get caught up in the facts of things to disregard the truth, the truth that deep down in all of us there is this undeniable thing we all share, and that thing gets lost in the turmoils of life and the stresses of the world, but when faced with the greatest stress, when we are all brought to the mortality that we all share, I see in my father a faith which is strong, and if anything will bring him through to the other side of this a reborn man, it is his faith.

+I don't know how this ends, but no matter what I know that he is able to find peace in his faith and in the love of everyone that cares for him.

+None of us know what will the end result of this thing we call life, and it's never about the destinations that we reach, but the steps that we make on the journey.
+The thing is, most of us have the luxury of being able to  However, most of us have the luxury of truth in it that we all share.

+This entire
+journey, this past eight months since the first diagnosis, is reaching a sort of climax, and in that, none can say what will be the end result, but currently I am compelled, perhaps by the Holy Spirit if those words mean anything to you, to give a sort of fresh perspective.
+It's easy to see these posts, and see that "such and such" treatment happen at "so and so" time and Jerry is responding in xyz way to it, and in those details get lost in the moment and forget that this entire thing is one big journey, and in this journey, how are we?
+And that's the whole thing for all of us, the journey of life that we all step through.
+It should never be about the end destination, as much as we want to be able to say words like "remission" and "cured", similar to words like "promoted" and "happily retired" as a lot of us strive for, it's important to remember that the end destination is never the goal.

+I have visited my father, and, pragmatically speaking, if narrowing in on this moment he is not well, but I can also say, with complete certainty, that these steps that my father is on at this stage in his journey, he is taking with a strength, with a faith, and a surrender to the will of God that, while I knew it to exist to him, I have been so fortunate to witness.
+And in witnessing that, I see that know matter what the end result of this entire journey is for him, his steps, and his strength along this journey

+So I don't know how many people read this, or how many that do even know who I am, but lately I have been inspired to write here about my father, and I asked my mom who said she would post it if I did, so here it goes

+I have felt inspired to write here about my dad, because I know a lot of these posts can be about "a certain treatment happened today and this is how it went" or about medical conditions, or other such things about the physical condition of the state of my father, and I don't want to talk about that.
+Being informed there is important, but among all of the numbers and the treatments, you can still get lost in the details and still be left wondering "so how is he?"

+I have recently visited my father, on what was day +12 of the bone marrow transfusion, and you can say from a purely pragmatic standpoint he is not well, but I can say I have seen something in him that I didn't know was there and that I do truely firmly believe.
+When you strip him of his physical body, take away his capabilities, beat him down with the potent and destructive drug that is chemo, on top of all the other drugs they put in him to regulate all of things we need in this thing we call life, and when take all of that from him so that his physical body, strong though it is, is reduced to an entire ecosystem of chemicals at war with itself, when you do all of that, what remains in him is a strength, a strength that I have always known is there, but did not truely appreciate until I was able to take witness to it, and see it in his eyes.
+His strength, his faith in God, his love for those that love him, those things are what's left, in their most bare and raw form, and seeing that, I can say without doubt that his faith, if it's allowed to stay alive within him, will bring him through this.
+I know that to be true.
+I never knew how strong it was.
+I knew, but I had not truely seen witness to it.
+It's a powerful force, and it will bring him through this, if it's allowed to flourish like it needs.
+I truly believe that.

+when he has been reduced to immeasurable rapture and suffering due to the horrible (but unfortantely still our best known method) drug His faith is there, and it is perhaps the strongest thing in him, his faith and his love for those who love him, when all his bodily capabilities are taken away, and he's taken down and reduced to

+--

+Wow, what a mess of thoughts, I came into this post with the best of intentions, but now I see that I must come back to it with a clearer mind.
+I will return to this later, and from there see what it is I should do, to find my inner spirit and let it write through me.